Frying pan (Paros 2136)

 The Cycladic Frying pan (Archaeological Museum of Paros, Inventory number 2136; National Archaeological Museum of Athens number 6291) is a ceramic object from the Bronze Age Cycladic culture of the Kampos type.
 The frying pan of the Early Cycladic period derives from grave 3 of the small cemetery of Kampos on the Cycladic island of Paros.
-It was discovered alone in autumn 1924 in the excavations led by Irini Varoucha and was first published in 1926.
+It was discovered alone in autumn 1924 in the excavations led by Eirene Varoucha-Christodoulopoulou and was first published in 1926.
 It is displayed in the Archaeological Museum of Paros with the inventory number 2136.
 The purpose of Cycladic frying pans is not known.